joewdavies/awesome-frontend-gis/README.md

 - [ColorBrewer](https://colorbrewer2.org/) - Colour advice for maps.
 - [viz-palette](https://projects.susielu.com/viz-palette) - This project is optimized for tweaking, copying, and pasting colors in and out of JavaScript.
 - [Chroma.js Color Palette Helper](https://gka.github.io/palettes/#/9) - This chroma.js-powered tool is here to help us mastering multi-hued, multi-stops color scales.

+## Icons
+Icons to add to your GIS websites!
+- [font-GIS](https://github.com/Viglino/font-gis) - A very very cool icon font set for use with GIS and spatial analysis tools

 ## Videos
 Videos of web mapping presentations and tutorials.